The Costa del Sol is a haven for golfers with this particular region of Spain, home to some of the finest golf courses in Europe.

-While not on the golf course, sunning yourself on the beach or enjoying the great nightlife, you will have plenty of opportunity to savor everything else the Costa del Sol has to offer.
+While not on the golf course, sunning yourself on the beach or enjoying the great nightlife, you will have plenty of opportunities to savour everything else the Costa del Sol has to offer.

-Below we list just a handful of things you can do and see, all of which are in close proximity to the center of Fuengirola.
+Below we list just a handful of things you can do and see, all of which are in close proximity to the centre of Fuengirola.